 Iowa Valley desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
 The District believes in maintaining an educational environment that is positive and productive for its students.
 Occasionally, a student may claim that he or she has experienced an alleged violation, misinterpretation, or misapplication of IVCCD Board policies, rules and regulations; or has been unfairly treated by an IVCCD employee or another student; or that the contractual relationship between the student and IVCCD has been breached.
 When these situations arise, students should follow the Student Grievance Procedure.
 For all other complaints and feedback, the student should follow the Student Feedback/Complaint Procedure.

-Access to an appeal as defined within College policies and procedures, but no more than 5 business days after the sanctioning decision.
-If students feel that they have been disciplined unfairly or if they wish to appeal some other decision which they consider to be unjustified, unfair, or a violation of student rights, then the student should appeal that decision.
-An appeal is not granted in cases where there is disagreement with a College policy or procedure.
+The process for an appeal is defined within IVCCD policies and procedures (no more than 5 business days after the sanctioning decision).
+If a student feels that he/she has been disciplined unfairly or if the student wishes to appeal some other decision considered to be unjustified, unfair, or a violation of student rights, then the student should appeal that decision.
+An appeal is not granted in cases where there is disagreement with a District policy or procedure.
 In those cases, students should file a complaint with the appropriate department, but the sanction will not be contested.
 Appeal forms are located in the Vice Chancellor of Continuing Education’s office as well as here: